-If you’re moving to Australia we will be happy to help and give you a quote.
-But remember Australia has strict rules on the importation of food so check out our shipping to Australia guide before you ship your local favourite foods Down Under!
+If you’re moving to Australia we will be happy to help you if require a removal service.
+Remember Australia has strict rules on the importation of food so check out our shipping to Australia guide before you ship your local favourite foods Down Under!

 “I want a world in which we send you Marmite, you send us Vegemite, we send you Penguins (popular British chocolate biscuit) and you send us, with reduced tariffs, these wonderful Arnott’s Tim Tams,” Boris Johnson